jonkpirateboy/Pass-fur-alle/README.md

 `phoneNumber = '076127567'`

+### Manual verify

-### Change this to False if you want the script to automatically book the time in the last step
+Change this to False if you want the script to automatically book the time in the last step (recommended)

 `manualVerify = True`